-This standard uses the NIST SP 800-53 Rev. 5 framework as the guideline to establish control objectives to address a diverse set of security and privacy requirements.
-Not all controls within NIST SP 800-53 Rev. 5 may be selected for the Statewide baseline policies and standards.
-Agencies must categorize their data and identify the potential impact (high, moderate, or low), and select controls appropriately.
-This standard uses Table 3-16 in NIST SP 800-53B for the allocated impact levels (high, moderate, low) of controls and control enhancements.
-At a minimum, all low controls are selected, and certain moderate controls are selected.
-Agencies are to reflect their controls through the quarterly reporting process to DOA-DET.
+Based on NIST SP 800-53 Rev. 5, DET's Standards address a diverse set of security and privacy requirements.
+As a currently established baseline for implementation, DOA utilizes all low level, and selected moderate level controls in support of its security posture initiatives.
+Agencies shall categorize their data and identify the potential impact (high, moderate, or low), and select controls appropriately as defined by Table 3-1 in NIST SP 800-53B for the allocated impact levels (high, moderate, low) of controls and control enhancements.
+Agencies shall update DET on the status of their baseline control implementation through the reporting and monitoring process.

-Executive Branch Agencies are to develop policies, procedures, or processes for their own State information systems and system environments to protect State information, if applicable.
-Some agencies will have specific regulatory requirements that they must adhere to that go beyond what other agencies would need to adhere to.
+Executive Branch Agencies shall develop policies, procedures, or processes for their own State information systems and system environments to protect State information, if applicable.
+Note: Some agencies will specific regulatory requirements to follow that go above and beyond the requirements for other agencies.
 Implementation of the standard controls within this document can be (1) a common (inheritable) control, (2) a system-specific control, or (3) a hybrid control.
 The control implementation defines the scope of applicability for the control, the shared nature or inheritability of the control, and the responsibility for control development, implementation, assessment, and authorization.